-Projects are sought which tangibly demonstrate exciting and stimulating ways of engaging young people.
-In particular, the Digital Xtra Fund is keen to support projects which appeal to:
+Applications are sought for initiatives which tangibly demonstrate exciting and stimulating ways of engaging young people.
+Applicants must clearly demonstrate how participants will be involved in the digital making/creation and what skills they will learn.
+In particular, Digital Xtra Fund is keen to support projects which appeal to:

-The Digital Xtra Fund is also keen to increase the numbers of young people studying digital technologies or computing science related disciplines and pursuing digital tech careers.
-Therefore, activities which contextualise the skills learned and promote various pathways into a career in digital tech or computing science are also particularly of interest.
-Partnerships with other organisations such as industry, local or national government bodies, charities, schools, other extracurricular activity providers, etc. are strongly encouraged to help achieve this aim.
+Activities which provide ‘real-world’ context to the skills learned and promote industry engagement or highlight career pathways are also particularly of interest.
+Partnerships with other organisations such as industry, industry bodies, charities, schools, other extracurricular activity providers, etc. are strongly encouraged to help achieve this aim.